English Study Courses with Social Programme at Link School of English

 - Tate Britain or Tate Modern

 - Natural History Museum

 With London open bus tours you can see all major London attractions and experience the famous landmarks of London without getting exhausted by walking.
 There are two options of this trip – daytime and night, both providing unforgettable experience.

 For our English Study with Social Programme we try to select films that will bring up a discussion or films about British culture.
 Screenings are followed by discussions on the film.
 The film Club meets at the school and sometimes we also join outer film meetups.

 Selection of Upcoming Social Programme Activities:

-A current list of our social activities is available in our office, please contact us if you are interested.
+A more detailed list of our social activities is available in our office, please contact us if you are interested.